-Sustaining an extremely high level of economic growth may be necessary to Sustaining an extremely high level of economic growth may be necessary to contain civil unrest in China, even though they continue to suppress dissenting opinions and human rights violations are widespread.
+Sustaining an extremely high level of economic growth may be necessary to contain civil unrest in China, even though obstanting an extension yield research growing between they continue to suppress dissenting opinions and human rights violations are widespread.
 China has more people than any other country on the planet.
 And while high gasoline prices have Americans transitioning from cars to bicycles, the Chinese are transitioning from bicycles to cars.
 In a few decades, China will have more cars on its roads than there are cars on the planet today.
 Therefore, they want more oil.